-Xero’s starter package is a decent price at £12 per month, though this limits you to 20 quotes or invoices per month, and 5 bills.
+Xero’s starter package is a decent price at £15 per month, though this limits you to 20 quotes or invoices per month, and 5 bills.
 The restrictions mean it's only really suitable for very small businesses, so it quickly works out as being expensive on a cost-per-use basis.
-There’s a big price jump up to standard (£26 per month), and then not much different between that and premium (£33 per month).
+There’s a big price jump up to standard (£30 per month), and then up to premium (£42 per month).

 We mentioned this already in the features section, but quite a few of their features are optional add-ons, which you’ll need to pay extra for, on top of whichever package you go for.
 For instance, the receipt capture and expense management tool is an extra £2.50 per month, per user.
 Similarly, the projects feature is an additional £5.00 per month, per user.

 What level of bookkeeping knowledge will I need?